ThinkParQ/beegfs-csi-driver/operator/docs/developer-docs.md

 1. Navigate to the *operator/* directory.
 1. Create your own *csi-beegfs-cr.yaml* file from scratch or copy one from *../test/env* if you have access to NetApp internal test resources.
+   NOTE: For many test cases, you will want to set the `containerImageOverrides.beegfsCsiDriver.image` and/or `containerImageOverrides.beegfsCsiDriver.tag` fields to ensure the default driver image (usually the last released version) is not used.
 1. Execute `kubectl apply -f csi-beegfs-cr.yaml` to deploy the driver.
 1. Optionally modify *csi-beegfs-cr.yaml* and redeploy the driver with `kubectl apply -f hack/example_driver.yaml` to test reconfiguration scenarios.